unlock-protocol/docs/docs/tutorials/smart-contracts/ethers.md

 ## Finding the lock version

-Even though the ABI differs between every version, some functions are shared between _all lock_ versions in order to simplify compatinility.
+Even though the ABI differs between every version, some functions are shared between _all lock_ versions in order to simplify compatibility.
 One of them is `publicLockVersion`.
 You can then easily retrieve the version of a lock with the following.

 ```javascript
 const ethers = require("ethers");